dora2ios/bakera1n/README.md

 ## about specifications
-- It use checkm8 exploit to boot pwn recovery mode, send payload and hook jump, run fsboot, apply kernel patch using pongo-kpf. then, boot with `rootdev=md0 serial=3 wdt=-1`.
 - If `/var/jb/.installed_kok3shi` exists, it will attempt to start the jailbreak service automatically (execute `/var/jb/etc/rc.d/*`, and load daemons under `/var/jb/Library/LaunchDaemons`).